wappints/ClickNShip/README.md

-# CCAPDEV-2021T2-G05
+# ClickNShip

-Machine Project for CCAPDEV2021T2

 <br/><p align="center"><img src="https://res.cloudinary.com/dmgb45kl0/image/upload/v1621863005/logo_ieinpn.png"></p><br/>

+Authors: Franchezka Cruz, Azriel Ortega, Yeohan Norona

-Click & Ship is a shopping application that aims to showcase local and startup businesses in the Philippines.
+A student-project about a website called Click & Ship is a shopping application that aims to showcase local and startup businesses in the Philippines.
 Users may opt to create a shop in their account wherein they can add information about their shop and upload items for sale.
 Shop owners may edit the information for their posts or completely delete them.
 Users may add to